6N: Farrell at flyhalf, Ford dropped by England for opener - WHIZ News

 The backline was otherwise the same as the one that started against France in the sudden-death win at Twickenham two months ago, when England coach Eddie Jones named his team on Thursday.

+Center Cameron Redpath, who plays in England for Bath and has featured in England training squads under Jones, was selected for his Scotland debut.

+With the match coming on the 150th anniversary of the first ever international rugby match, between England and Scotland in Edinburgh, all of Scotland’s players will have the corresponding name from the 1871 team embroidered onto their jersey.

-Mark Wilson replaced the injured Sam Underhill as blindside flanker, while Ellis Genge and Will Stuart will start as props with Mako Vunipola, Joe Marler and Kyle Sinckler unavailable.
+Jones picked Mark Wilson to replace the injured Sam Underhill as blindside flanker, while Ellis Genge and Will Stuart will start as props with Mako Vunipola, Joe Marler and Kyle Sinckler unavailable.

 Jonny Hill was preferred to Courtney Lawes as Maro Itoje’s partner in the second row.